DelphiWorlds/Kastri/Demos/FilesSelector/ReadMe.md

 <img src="./Screenshots/PickeriOSSelectOpen.png" alt="Select Open" height="750">
 <br/>

-When using a value of `[TFileKind.Photo]` for `FileKinds` on iOS, the standard gallery picker will be shown, and images selected will be returned in the `OnImageStream` event, called once for each image.
-This way developers can choose what they want to do with the stream, e.g. it could be saved as a file, using code like this:
+When using a value of `[TFileKind.Photo]` for `FileKinds` on iOS, the standard gallery picker will be shown, and images selected will be returned in the `OnImageStream` event, called once for each image/video.
+This way developers can choose what they want to do with the stream, e.g. images could be saved as a file, using code like this:

 ```Pascal
 var